karmacoma/lisk-rake/README.md

 ```

 > NOTE:
+> On Digital Ocean, when logging in for the first time you will be prompted to change your password.
+This needs to be done before proceeding with the ```add_key``` command.

+> NOTE:
 > If you do not have a key, then CryptiKit will prompt you to generate one.
-> At which point CryptiKit will proceed with adding the key to each server.
+At which point CryptiKit will proceed with adding the key to each server.

 * Prepare each server for installation of crypti node: